 A. PHA Information.
-Al A.1 PHA Name: Rochester Housing Authority PHA Code: NY-041 PHA Type: Standard PHA Troubled PHA PHA Plan for Fiscal Year Beginning; (MM/YYYY): 10/2025 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units 2,178 Number of Housing Choice Vouchers (HCVs) 10,738 Total Combined Units/Vouchers 12,916 PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
+A.1 PHA Name: Rochester Housing Authority PHA Code: NY-041 PHA Type: Standard PHA Troubled PHA PHA Plan for Fiscal Year Beginning; (MM/YYYY): 10/2025 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units 2,178 Number of Housing Choice Vouchers (HCVs) 10,738 Total Combined Units/Vouchers 12,916 PHA Plan Submission Type: Annual Submission Revised Annual Submission Availability of Information.
 PHAs must have the elements listed below readily available to the public.
 A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
 At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
 PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
-PHA Consortia: (Check b ox if submitting a Joint PHA Plan and complete tal , i No of The idea T-12 Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH PH n Each Program HCV Lead PHA:
+PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in Each Program Lead PHA: TILY COUL Trogram(s) in the Consortia Consortia PH HCV form HUD-50075-ST (03/31/2024)